 4. Communicate with All Parts of the Supply Chain

 To enhance the purchase order process, make a point of communicating with all parts of the supply chain on a regular basis.
 There could be problems or limitations that negatively impact the process.
 And you won’t know unless you ask.

 For instance, you can ask if the equipment is sufficient to get the job done.
 While data might tell you when a truck or piece of machinery is due for maintenance, actual interaction with someone who uses that equipment will be far more revealing.
-You’ll be able to pinpoint areas of inefficiency and address them before they snowball into larger problems.
+You will be able to pinpoint areas of inefficiency and address them before they snowball into larger problems.

-It’s especially important to check in with your shippers.
+It is especially important to check in with your shippers.
 Track the delivery times so you know how your shippers stack up against the competition.
 And don’t be afraid to ask members of your business how they perceive the efficiency of other vendors.

 As a leader, you will need to communicate that quality is one of your priorities.
-If the products and services are executed properly, you’ll save time for everyone as you move up the supply chain.
+If the products and services are executed properly, you will save time for everyone as you move up the supply chain.
 Set up a calendar so you are making routine checks with all vendors you use.